 📋 What Ingredients do I need

-You will need the following ingredients to make this Mexican Rice recipe: Long Grain Rice, Canola Oil, Tomato Sauce, Fresh Cilantro, Salt, Garlic Cloves, Low Sodium Chicken Broth, Ground Cumin and Garlic Pepper.
+You will need the following ingredients to make this Mexican Rice recipe (see recipe card for quantities): Long Grain Rice, Canola Oil, Tomato Sauce, Fresh Cilantro, Salt, Garlic Cloves, Low Sodium Chicken Broth, Ground Cumin and Garlic Pepper.

 🥣 How to Make Restaurant-Style Mexican Rice